-The Authority tables34 is the structure that provides the consistent information to harmonise and standardise the codes and associated labels used in various environments (web platforms, systems and applications) and to facilitate data exchanges between the institutions involved in decision-making process and more.
+A list of values40 to classify the main activities of the buyers.
+The codes associated with contracting authorities the codes and associated labels used in various environments (web platforms, systems and applications) and to facilitate data exchanges between the institutions involved in decision-making process and more.
 Selection criterion type